-Prerequisite: MTH 120 or 130 (or equivalent).
+Prerequisite: MTH 120 or 130 (or equivalent) and Level III (or higher) placement.

 Note: MTH 210 does not count toward the completion of the requirements for a major or minor in mathematics.

 MTH 250.
 Statistical Concepts.
 3.

 A first course in probability and statistics for the student majoring in any of the academic disciplines.
 Emphasis on general descriptive statistics, fundamental concepts and procedures of statistical inference.
 Course serves as a foundation for further study of hypothesis testing techniques applicable to individual disciplines.
 Fall, Spring.